-In short: no. There's no way to completely protect your network from denial-of-service attacks, especially with the prevalence of distributed denial-of-service (DDoS) attacks on the Internet today.
-It's extremely difficult to differentiate an attack request from a legitimate request because they often use the same protocols/ports and may resemble each other in content.
+In short: no. There is no way to completely defend the network from denial-of-service attacks, especially with the prevalence of botnet-driven distributed denial-of-service (DDoS) attacks on the internet today.
+It's extremely difficult to differentiate between a malicious request and a legitimate request because they often use the same protocols/ports, and they may resemble each other in content.

 - Purchase a lot of bandwidth.
-This is not only the easiest solution, but also the most expensive.
-If you simply have tons of bandwidth, it makes perpetrating a DoS attack much more difficult because it's more bandwidth that an attacker has to clog.
+This may be the easiest solution, but it is also the most expensive.
+If an enterprise has tons of bandwidth, it makes perpetrating a DoS attack much more difficult, as it's more bandwidth that an attacker has to clog.

 - Prepare for DoS response.
 The use of throttling and rate-limiting technologies can reduce the effects of a DoS attack.
 One such response mode stops all new inbound connections in the event of a DoS attack, allowing established connections and new outbound connections to continue.

 Looking to prevent DDoS attacks?
 Read more

 How to prevent DoS attacks is more art than science, requiring a combination of techniques to limit the impact of such an attack on an organization.
 Good luck!

 Learn more about how to handle email denial-of-service attacks